25andros/javaSpace/README.md

-#Info:
-As of Aug 13, 2021 this is a starting point for me to begin uploading my code.
+## basic info:

+As of Jun 2023, much of the code here in the repo is a basic referenc of old java that was produced years ago.
+I'll be refactoring it.

+More to come.